Oklahoma City Butcher: Cathy Lyn Shakelford

-The first known victim was Cathy Lyn Shakelford, a member of Sac and Fox Nation.
+The first known victim was Cathy Lyn Shakelford, a member of the Sac and Fox Nation.
 She ran away at the age of 17 and lived homeless in Oklahoma City.
-The last sighting of her alive was two months before her death when she was being treated at the Oklahoma City Hospital.
+The last sighting of her alive was two months before her death, when she was being treated at the Oklahoma City Hospital.

-She was found in an abandoned house by three oil workers on April 1, 1976, who called the police after they found her head in a popcorn bucket.
-The rest of the victim's body was later found around the rest of the home.
-Her legs, arms, and torso were spread throughout the abandoned home.
+Her remains were discovered in an abandoned house by three oil workers on April 1, 1976, who called the police after they found her head in a popcorn bucket.
+The victim's legs, arms, and torso were later found spread throughout the home.
 Her sexual organs and hand were removed and never found.
-These may have been kept by the killer as trophies.
 The perpetrator also mutilated Shakelford's face by carving a smile into it.

-She remained unidentified until 1993 when her cousin, Andra Medina, reported her missing to the police.
-She got in contact with Sergeant Norma Adams, who connected the missing Cathy Lyn Shakelford to the unidentified woman.
+She remained unidentified until 1993, when her cousin, Andra Medina, reported her missing to the police.
+She contacted Sergeant Norma Adams, who connected the missing Cathy Lyn Shakelford to the unidentified woman.
 They were later confirmed to be the same person after DNA testing.

 Arley Bell Killian

 On April 19, 1979, children playing basketball in a park discovered a human head.
 Over the next few days, police found more of her remains scattered throughout the neighborhood.
 Some of the body parts were wrapped in bags and newspapers.
 The body parts had an odd absence of blood because the killer washed them before disposing of them.
 Her left hand, pelvis, head, shoe, and other parts of her flesh were found.

 She was identified as 22-year-old Arley Bell Killian a week later.
-Killian was homeless due to substance abuse caused by her father beating and raping her when she was 16.
+Killian was homeless due to substance abuse.
 She was last seen just four hours before her head was discovered in the park.

-Over the next 2 months, the police found more body parts.
-Some speculated that the killer was playing a game - disposing of the woman's body parts to toy with the police.
+Over the next two months, the police found more body parts.
+Some speculated that the killer was playing a game—disposing of the woman's body parts to toy with the police.